Every child wants to be understood by their parents.

 Knowing my children’s personality types has helped me so much as a parent.
-I know my ESFP step-son needs a lot more hugs and physical affirmation when he’s upset; whereas I know my INTJ daughter needs more physical space and time to think when she’s upset.
+I know my ESFP step-son needs a lot more hugs and physical affirmations when he’s upset; whereas I know my ISTP daughter needs more physical space and time to think when she’s upset.
 If I treated them both the same when they were upset, one of them would be incredibly irritated.
 Knowing what works for each child helps me as a mom, every single day, tremendously.
 If you know your child is an SJ type, then you’re going to want to provide that child with a more predictable routine and they’ll thrive under more clear black and white guidelines.
 If you have an SP child you’re going to want to teach your child through hands-on experiences, and let them learn by ‘doing’.
-If you have an NF child, you’ll need to be more gentle in your criticism, as any kind of conflict can make them incredibly stressed out; you’ll need to be open to their endless imaginings and their deep emotional feelings.
+If you have an NF child, you’ll want to foster their imagination and idealism.

-How Can I Know My Child’s MBTI Type?
+How Can I Know My Child’s Personality Type?

 How to Figure Out if Your Child is an Introvert or an Extrovert

 The NF types make up roughly 16% of the population.
 These children are highly imaginative, passionate, and people-oriented.
-They think abstractly, looking for patterns, and meanings behind behaviors.
-They want to understand others and themselves, and usually make excellent listeners.
-They are highly ethical, and are extremely sensitive to criticism.
+They think abstractly, looking for patterns and meanings behind behaviors.
+They want to understand others and themselves and tend to read into things – seeing the background of what’s out there more than the surface.
+They tend to be empathetic and extremely sensitive to criticism.
 They are the daydreamers, the poets, the romantics, and they tend to be very complex.
-To sensor types, they can seem strange or not realistic or concrete enough.
+To sensor types, they can seem strange or unrealistic.
 However, these types are some of the best diplomats and counselors out there.
-A sure way to stress out an NF type child is to be overly critical, not listen to their daydreams, to call their idealistic thoughts silly, or to make them focus most of their attentions on the concrete or here-and-now.
+A sure way to stress out an NF type child is to be overly critical, not listen to their daydreams, to call their idealistic thoughts silly, or to make them focus most of their attention on the here-and-now.
 They are future-minded, idealistic people who need time to express or imagine their rich inner worlds or their dreams.
 Be open-minded, demonstrative, and as gentle as possible with your NF type child.